Saber (Fate/stay night): Character backstory

 Saber's real name is Artoria Pendragon (sometimes written as Altria, Arthuria or Arturia).
 The character was inspired by the legends of King Arthur.
-At her birth, Uther decides to not publicly announce Artoria's birth or gender, fearing his subjects will never accept a woman as a legitimate ruler.
+At her birth, Uther decides to not publicly announce Artoria's birth or sex, fearing his subjects will never accept a woman as a legitimate ruler.
 Merlin entrusts Artoria to Sir Ector, a loyal knight who raises her as a surrogate son.
 When Artoria is fifteen, King Uther dies, leaving no known, eligible heir to the throne.
 Britain enters a period of turmoil following the growing threat of invasion by the Saxons.
 Merlin approaches Artoria, explaining that the British people will recognize her as a destined ruler if she draws Caliburn, a ceremonial sword, from the rock in which it is embedded.
 Pulling this sword, however, means accepting the hardships of a monarch; Artoria will be responsible for preserving the welfare of her people.
-Without hesitation and despite her gender, she draws Caliburn and becomes king of Britain.
+Without hesitation and despite her sex, she draws Caliburn and becomes king of Britain.
 The only knights who know the truth of her gender are her foster brother, Sir Kay, and the king's secretary, Sir Agravain.